airyhq/components/components/src/components/inputs/Input/Input.md

 <Input label="First name" placeholder="First name" hint="Homer, is this you?"/>
 ```

-Using a custom validation function that always red when shorter than 6 characters:
+Using a custom validation function that always turns red when shorter than 6 characters:

 ```jsx
 validation = (value) => {